 Presumably to anticipate critique and to soften the environmental promise, several attempts were made over the years to shift the focus from pristine landscapes to “people interacting with the landscape and enjoying being outdoors” (Campelo et al., 2011, p.
 8), and to depict “a naturally beautiful country home to young, dynamic people full of attitude, open to new experiences, and with a natural disposition to do things, have fun, and be happy” (Campelo et al., 2011, p.
 9).

-Learn more about this strategy change in our interview with Tourism New Zealand CEO Kevin Bowler.
+Learn more about this strategy change in our interview with former Tourism New Zealand CEO, Kevin Bowler.

 As Campelo et al. (2011) conclude: